debanjanc01/debanjanc01/README.md

 ## TL;DR

-- 💼 **Senior backend engineer** with experience in Ruby on Rails, MongoDB, and Elasticsearch
+- 💼 **Senior backend engineer** currently working with Ruby on Rails, MongoDB, and Elasticsearch
 - ⚙️ Built scalable APIs, automation tools, and distributed systems
 - ✍️ Writes about monitoring, backend architecture, and developer tooling
 - 🧠 Believes in learning something new every day